oriches/Simple.Wpf.Terminal/README.md

 Simple.Wpf.Terminal
 ===================

-A simple console	erminal window for use in a WPF application
+A simple console\\terminal window for use in a WPF application